zyunrong/Writeups/CSIT Mini Challenge (Aug 2025)/Challenge 1.md

 ## Challenge Instructions
 ```
-he control platform was just the beginning — this shadowy group has its sights set on far bigger targets.
+The control platform was just the beginning — this shadowy group has its sights set on far bigger targets.
 Intelligence indicates their true objective is to infiltrate our transport infrastructure.
 Your first entry point: the control platform's development environment.
 Dig through the wreckage, recover the broken pipelines, and uncover clues to their next target!
 ```